JHL-HUST/AdvNMT-WSLS/README.md

 We provide code for the ACL2021 Paper: *Crafting Adversarial Examples for Neural Machine Translation* \
 Xinze Zhang, Junzhe Zhang, Zhenhua Chen, Kun He

-## Attention

---2022-03-14--
-The code is under maintenance to enhance its readability, and the final version will be updated in the next few weeks, as soon as possible.

-For replication, if you have any questions of the code details, please contact xinze (xinze@hust.edu.cn), the first author of this paper.

 ## Environment
 - Pos_OS 20.04.LTS
 - Python 3.6